gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 - [TTS Onboarding Buddies Overview](https://docs.google.com/document/d/1rO4TRcqYM-j70cHC1y8Vabfwp9TWwp5WFF7BraSUxLk/edit#heading=h.87p1j88vrkez) explains what the role is and is not and what an onboarding buddy does.
 - [\[MAKE A COPY\] TTS Onboarding Buddy Checklist](https://docs.google.com/spreadsheets/d/1JPcm7QE6eF5Y82DGRl4DUMMlBza26FPxmkq3fybum5U/edit#gid=238273324) outlines all the tasks an onboarding buddy should do before and after the new employee arrives.
 Make a copy for yourself.
 - [How to be a great CoE onboarding buddy!](https://docs.google.com/document/d/12ykZHVH5O182dN7Hm6-6C9z-H3seKGZzDzaUqqo0OxI/edit?tab=t.0#heading=h.4oq35vyptb97) provides additional suggestions for onboarding buddies.
 Some portions of this document may be out of date.
-- Refer to the [handbook section on time tracking]({% page "about-us/tts-consulting/operations/tock/" %}) for instructions on how to bill your time as an onboarding buddy.
+- Refer to the [handbook section on time tracking]({% page "about-us/centers-of-excellence/operations/tock/" %}) for instructions on how to bill your time as an onboarding buddy.
 - Relevant Slack channels for onboarding buddies include:
   - {% slack_channel "wg-onboarding" %}
-  - {% slack_channel "18f-wg-onboarding" %}
   - {% slack_channel "newemployees-[startdate]" %}: This is the new employee’s cohort channel, which a TTS onboarding lead will create and invite them to join.
 Onboarding buddies can also join this channel.

 ### How to be a great onboarding buddy